-- New referees must complete a referee clinic and are subject to the same compliance mandates as the coaches (Safe Haven, etc) - Please see the referee training page for details on the courses being hosted in Newbury Park.
-Courses in other regions may be found at AYSOU. - Volunteers already certified as AYSO referees do not need to repeat the clinics, but they are strongly encouraged to inform themselves about recent important changes to the Laws of the Game.
-More information about these changes will be provided before and during the start of the season. - Volunteers previously certified at the U8 Official level do need to complete the Basic Referee Clinic to officiate 8U games and above. - Training and uniforms are free to Region 42 volunteers. - Player safety is an AYSO priority.
-All referees must be registered as volunteers.
-Returning volunteers can edit their information online and electronically sign their volunteer forms; they will not need to print any copies.
-All NEW volunteers should print out and sign one copy and have IDs checked when turning them in to their coach or referee staff.
-Again, returning volunteers do not need to print copies or have their ID's checked. - All referees will be required to register with our online scheduling program.
-This system allows them to schedule games around their own schedule.
+- Each referee must register as a volunteer and undergo a background check every year.
+Please see the volunteers page for the full set of requirements. - New referees must complete the Basic (Regional) Referee training (or the 8U Official training if they are only going to referee 8U level games). - Please see the referee training page for details on the courses being hosted in Newbury Park.
+Courses in other regions may be found at AYSOU. - Once the season starts, referee instructors and staff are heavily involved in supporting games and other AYSO volunteer activities.
+Accordingly, Basic (Regional) Referee clinics will not be available in Region 42 after August and are rarely, if ever, available elsewhere after the season begins. - Volunteers already certified as AYSO referees do not need to repeat the clinics, but they are strongly encouraged to inform themselves about recent important changes to the Laws of the Game.
+More information about these changes will be provided before and during the start of the season.
+Information is also available on this website. - Volunteers previously certified at the 8U Official level DO need to complete the Basic (Regional) Referee Clinic to officiate 10U games and above. - Training and uniforms are free to Region 42 referee volunteers. - All referees will need to register with our online scheduling system.
+This system allows them to choose games around their own schedule and is the system where referee points are tracked.
 The referee will also be able to assign a team affiliation for the Referee Points system.
-Information about registering in the scheduler system will be provided by email prior to the start of the season. - On a normal game day we typically have a few open slots that have not been scheduled in the online system.
-Referees filling in for an additional game can earn their points for that game as long as they enter their details on the master schedule at the referee shed (across from the snack shack for Pepper Tree games).
-Note, however, that teams can only earn a maximum of 4 Referee Points per round. - Youth referees (younger than 18 yrs) who are Intermediate level or higher can represent a team for Referee Points, at the discretion of the referee staff. - Reminder: Referee Points will not be awarded for center referee or assistant referee assignments in 7U or for assistant referee assignments in 8U games.
+Information about registering in the scheduler system will be provided by email prior to the start of the season and can be found on this website. - On a normal game day we typically have many open slots that have not been scheduled in the online system.
+Referees filling in for an additional game can earn their points for that game as long as they enter their information on the master (printed) schedule at the referee shed (across from the snack shack for Pepper Tree games).
+Be sure to write legibly!!
+Note, however, that teams can only earn a maximum of 4 Referee Points per week.

+- Youth referees (younger than 18 yrs) who are Intermediate level or higher can represent a team for Referee Points, at the discretion of the referee staff. - Reminder: Referee Points will not be awarded for center referee or assistant referee assignments in 7U or for assistant referee assignments in 8U games.